ldi-github/shirates-core/doc/markdown/vision/about.md

 Shirates/Vision is Computer Vision(CV) driven mobile testing framework powered by Vision Framework on macOS.<br>

+### True multi-platform

+You can run tests on every application platform on Android and iOS because of CV driven.

+- Android native
+- iOS native
+- Flutter
+- Compose Multiplatform
+- etc

 ### Key technologies

 - AI-OCR for text recognition